How To Register a Subsidiary in Guatemala

 A BLH infographic of a map of Guatemala and some of its main cities.
 You may wish to register a subsidiary in Guatemala.

-The country’s large agricultural sector generates almost 10% of gross domestic product (GDP), which hit $85.99 billion in 2021 following two decades of rapid and almost continuous growth (all figures in USD).
-Guatemala also has a significant manufacturing sector, accounting for almost 22% of GDP, while the services sector accounted for close to 63% of GDP in 2019.
-Guatemala also benefits from significant levels of Foreign Direct Investment, with over $3.5 billion invested in the country in 2021 alone.
+The country’s large agricultural sector generates almost 9.31% of gross domestic product (GDP), which hit $95 billion in 2022 following two decades of rapid and almost continuous growth (all figures in USD).
+Guatemala also has a significant manufacturing sector, accounting for almost 14.1% of GDP, while the services sector accounted for close to 62% of GDP in 2022.
+Guatemala also benefits from significant levels of Foreign Direct Investment, with over $1.6 billion invested in the country in 2023 alone.
+Register a subsidiary in Guatemala to benefit from the appealing GDP numbers, without the full liability.

 Guatemala’s major export products include coffee, bananas, sugar, and manufactured garments, while Guatemala also boasts significant mineral and hydrocarbon deposits.
 The country also has a fast-growing tech sector, which is expected to make a significant contribution to post-pandemic economic recovery.

-Guatemala has made significant strides in improving its security situation over recent years, with the intentional homicide rate almost halving between 2009 and 2019 — a period that also saw foreign direct investment (FDI) inflows rise from $499.8 million to $966.8 million.
+Guatemala has made significant strides in improving its security situation over recent years, with the intentional homicide rate almost halving between 2009 and 2021.
+This period also saw foreign direct Invesment (FDI) inflows rise significantly.
+In 2021, the FDI was $3.60 billion, and it is projected to reach $1.6 billion in 2024.

-If you are interested in entering this growing market, read on to better understand what a subsidiary is, as well as the steps you will need to undertake to form a branch in Guatemala.
+If you are interested in entering this growing market, read on to better understand what how to register a subsidiary in Guatemala, as well as the steps you will need to undertake to form a branch in Guatemala.

 What is a subsidiary and how does it differ from a branch?

 A subsidiary in Guatemala must be at least 50% under the ownership of a holding company, which will usually be based elsewhere.
-A subsidiary is seen in the eyes of authorities as a separate legal entity to the holding company.
+When you register a subsidiary in Guatemala, it is seen in the eyes of authorities as a separate legal entity to the holding company.

 A subsidiary has broad control over its own finances and affairs, which means that the parent company will have limited influence over the entity, but its liabilities will also be limited.
 So if your subsidiary encounters legal issues of any kind, in many cases you will not be liable for all associated costs.